The Master of Science in Engineering Science (with a Major in Electrical Engineering) Degree Program

 - Option: Complete all the courses required in at least one of the ECE graduate speciality options.
 Currently, there are eight option areas: Communication Systems; Computer Systems; Electromagnetic Systems; Power Systems; Guidance, Navigation, and Control Systems; Joint Services Electronic Warfare; Signal Processing Systems; and Signals Intelligence.
 Additional information about the required courses of each option is available on the "Checklist for MSES (EE)".

 - Thesis: Submit an acceptable thesis (see next section).

 Thesis Requirement: Although the thesis research need not necessarily represent a contribution to fundamental knowledge, it must demonstrate the student's ability to identify and solve an engineering science problem accepted as in the area of electrical and computer engineering and to report work in a document of acceptable literary quality.
 The appropriateness of the topic is determined by the advisor, second reader, and Department Chairman.
 An ECE faculty member must serve as either advisor or co-advisor.
-Approval of the thesis topic and scope of the thesis is obtained through the preparation and approval of a Thesis Approval Form (available in the curricula offices or the ECE department office).
+Approval of the thesis topic and scope of the thesis is obtained through the preparation and approval of a Thesis Approval Form.
 At the conclusion of the research work and thesis preparation, the student must present an oral summary of the project and its results to the faculty and interested students at a department seminar or other public forum.